NoSugarZhi/stats220/index.md

 **This meme was created due to some courses forcing students to turn on their camera.**

 As the presence of Covid19, lectures and tutorials are operating entirely online via Zoom.
 In some courses, it is mandatory to have cameras enabled.
-This meme is a very close resemblance of most people during the classes (at least for my self).
+This meme is a very close resemblance of most people during the classes (at least for my self😎).

 ## My``` R ```code:
 ```{r}